storj/docs/app/(docs)/object-mount/windows/user-guide/page.md

 - These settings cannot be edited while any mount is active.
 You must disable all mounts before making changes.
 {% /callout %}

 Refer to the following sections for details on each setting.

+### General

+Select a **Preferred drive letter** for Object Mount to use.

+**Note:** Currently Object Mount only allows for a single mount to be active at any time.
+This preferred drive letter will be used for the one, active mount.

 ### Data cache